-Here are my recommendations for the best travel car seats in the “convertible car seat” category, meaning those that can be used both rear- and forward-facing.
+Here are my recommendations for the best travel car seats in the “convertible car seat” category, meaning those that can be used both rear-facing for babies and forward-facing for toddlers.
 All of these car seats are FAA-approved for use on airplanes.
-UPDATED for 2019.

 However, bear in mind that most car seats are FAA-approved for air travel and with little to no consideration given to the size or width of the car seat and how it might–or might not–actually fit in an airplane seat(!).
 For that reason…